rbpinheiro/route-loader/README.md

 app.get('/users', user.list);
 ```

-To this call:
+To this:

 ```
 router(app);
 ```

-Now you can define your routes on a file name "routes.json".
+Now you can define your routes on a file named "routes.json".
 It will look like this:

 ```
 {